Odonno/FeatureManagement.UI/readme.md

 ##### Do's and Don'ts

-This library has for only purpose to let you create, use and provide Feature Flags inside your ASP.NET Core Web API.
+This library has for only purpose to let you create, use and provide Feature Flags inside your ASP.NET Web API.
 It is NOT meant to become a CMS or any storage system (file, SQL or NoSQL).
 Here are some examples of what you can or cannot do with the library:

 - ✅ create features that can be manually deactivated at any time
 - ✅ create a light/dark theme feature